Coarse Blue Grits

 Want to know more about grits?
 Read on!

-Here are some instructions on how to cook grits.
-There is a link to a helpful video how I explain how to cook anyone's stone-ground grits.
+Here is a link to a helpful video how I explain how to cook anyone's stone-ground grits.

 I always cook mine with a bit of salt and then add butter to finish.
 Grits are also delicious with some cheese.

 But what are "grits?"

 Grits are ground up corn (Zea Mays).
 They are ground from dry field corn (not the sweet corn you eat on the cob during summertime).
 Field corn stays in the field until the kernels are dry enough to store without getting moldy (under 15.5% moisture content).
 Although field corn goes through the "milk stage" that sweet corn is harvested at, it is not sweet.
 It is instead starchy.
 Nixtamalized corn used for corn tortillas, tamales, and hominy) is also field corn.

 Gerard Paul at manyeats.com wrote a thorough and concise article about corn that covers the topic quite well.
 Please give it a read here.

 "Stone-ground" refers to the mill the corn is ground with.
 That means the corn was ground on a stone burr mill.
 Offhand, I can think of four different kinds of mills: stone burr, hammer, roller, and flail.
 Stone-ground products are ground on a stone burr mill.
 A stone burr mill is not required to mill grits, but they would not be stone-ground without the stone-burr mill.